scikit-adaptation/skada/README.md

 ### DA metrics

+- Importance Weighted [17]
-- Prediction entropy
+- Prediction entropy [18]
--
+- Soft neighborhood density [19]
+- Deep Embedded Validation (DEV) [20]

 ## Installation

 The library is not yet available on PyPI.
-You can install it from the source code by running:
+You can install it from the source code.

 ## Short examples